The 2018 TAC 216 Companion Guide Now Available!

 The TAC 216 Companion Guide (pdf) organizes these knowledge areas across four project management process groups:

 Because every member has a different level of project management skills and capabilities, some members are compliant with TAC 216 today and other members will need to work toward compliance over the next few years as they develop their project management skills.
-The following Companion Guide elements provide a starting point towards compliance:
+For 2018, add the following Companion Guide elements to those you began using in 2016 as you continue to develop project management skills at your institution or agency and work towards compliance with TAC 216:

-- Use the Complexity and Risk Assessment (xlsx) on all IT projects to determine if the effort is a project and if it is a project, classify it as a Level 1, Level 2, Level 3 or Level 4 project.
+- Use the 2018 Complexity Assessment (xlsx) (NEW) or the 2016 Complexity Assessment (xlsx) to determine if the information resources effort is a project and if it is a project, classify it as a Level 1, Level 2, Level 3 or Level 4 project.
+Two templates are available.

 - Develop a Project Charter (docx) for all project levels (using either the member’s template or the Companion Guide template).
 See an Example Project Charter (docx).